rotki/rotki/docs/api.rst

 .. http:get:: /api/(version)/blockchains/evm/all

-    Doing a GET request on this endpoint will return a list of all EVM chain IDs and their names.
+    Doing a GET request on this endpoint will return a list of all EVM chain IDs and their names and labels.

     **Example Request**